irenealgi/irenealegre.com/pages/reading-list.md

 1. *Feeling Good: The New Mood Therapy*,	David Burns
 1. *Love yourself like your life depends on it*,	Kamal Ravikant
 1. *Assassin's Apprentice*, Robin Hobbs
-1. *A Guide to the Good Life: The Ancient Art of Stoic Joy*, William B. Irvine
+1. *A Guide to the Good Life*, William B. Irvine
 1. *Nina is Not OK*, Shappi Khorsandi
 1. *Man's Search for Meaning*, Victor E. Frankl
 1. *The World of Yesterday*, Stefan Zweig ⭐️
 1. *Poke the Box*, Seth Godin
 1. *But You Did Not Come Back*, Marceline Loridan-Ivens
-1. *Mindwise: Why We Misunderstand What Others Think, Believe, Feel, and Want*, Nicholas Epley ⭐️
+1. *Mindwise*, Nicholas Epley ⭐️
-1. *The Little Book of Talent: 52 Tips for Improving Your Skills*, Daniel Coyle
+1. *The Little Book of Talent*, Daniel Coyle
-1. *Bird by Bird: Some Instructions on Writing and Life*, Anne Lamott ⭐️
+1. *Bird by Bird*, Anne Lamott ⭐️
-1. *Essentialism: The Disciplined Pursuit of Less*, Gref McKeown ⭐️
+1. *Essentialism*, Gref McKeown ⭐️
-1. *Come as You Are: The Surprising New Science that Will Transform Your Sex Life*, Emily Nagoski ⭐️
+1. *Come as You Are*, Emily Nagoski ⭐️
 1. *Jane Eyre*, Charlotte Brontë (re-read) ⭐️
 1. *When Breat Becomes Air*, Paul Kalanithi ⭐️
-1. *The Power of Habit: Why We Do What We Do in Life and Business*, Charles Duhigg ⭐️
+1. *The Power of Habit*, Charles Duhigg ⭐️
 1. *The Priory*, Dorothy Whipple ⭐️
-1. *Emotional Design: Why We Love (or Hate) Everyday Things*, Donald A. Norman
+1. *Emotional Design*, Donald A. Norman
 1. *101 Things I Learned in Architecture School*, Matthew Frederick
-1. *Intertwingled: Information Changes Everything*, Peter Morville ⭐️
+1. *Intertwingled*, Peter Morville ⭐️
 1. *Don't Make Me Think*, Steve Krug
-1. *Search Patterns: Design for Discovery*, Peter Morville
+1. *Search Patterns*, Peter Morville
-1. *The Sketchnote Handbook: The Illustrated Guide to Visual Note Taking*, Mike Rohde ⭐️
+1. *The Sketchnote Handbook*, Mike Rohde ⭐️
 1. *The Woman in White*, Wilkie Collins
-1. *My Brilliant Friend (L'amica geniale, #1)*, Elena Ferrante ⭐️
+1. *My Brilliant Friend*, Elena Ferrante ⭐️
 1. *Siddhartha*, Hermann Hesse ⭐️
 1. *It's Okay to Laugh*, Nora McInerny Purmort ⭐️